lanl/singularity-eos/joss-paper/paper.md

 $$\varepsilon = \varepsilon(\rho, T).$$

-In these cases, we expose an initial guess for temperature, which helps guarantee rapid convergence.
+In these cases, we expose an initial guess for temperature, which helps the solution rapidly converge.
 Similarly, the performance of a sequence of EOS calls may depend on the ordering of the calls.
 For example, if both temperature and pressure are required from an equation of state that requires inversion, requesting pressure first will be less performant than requesting temperature first, as the former requires two root finds, and the latter requires only one.
 To enable this, we expose a function ``FillEos``, in which the user may request multiple quantities at once, and the code uses ordering knowledge to compute them as performantly as possible.

 ## Performance-portable polymorphism